 The Fatherless Child is a story known along both coasts of Wînipekw, what is now commonly known as James Bay.
 This English version is a free translation of the Cree version told to me by the late Stewart Ottereyes from Waswanipi.
 An Anishininîmowin version written by Tommy Anderson of Wapekeka First Nation was published in 1979 in a collection of stories titled ᓇᓇᑐᐠ ᑎᐸᒋᒧᐃᐧᐣ ᐊᐊᐧᓯᐠ ᐅᒋ.
 Both versions are nearly identical.

-Meso and the Months of the Year is the final episode in the ancient story of the Great Flood.
+Meso and the Length of Winter is the final episode in the ancient story of the Great Flood.
 This particular episode was told to me by the late Stewart Ottereyes from Waswanipi.
 Other versions used to corroborate and complete Stewart’s version include one told by the late Dorothy Cheezo from Eastmain (published in 1971 in a book titled Indian Legends of Eastern Canada) and a version told by Job Kawapit from Whapmagoostui in 1999 (published online here).
 The Meso stories have been forgotten in many communities and what is remembered tends to be fragmented and occasionally mixed into other stories.
 The ancient name of Meso, which we find mention of in the Jesuit Relations of the 1600s, has been replaced by Wîsahkecâhkw in the west and Kwîhkohâcew in the east.
 Occasionally, the name is simply forgotten and the character of the fragmented story bears no name, as was the case with Stewart Ottereye’s version.

 The Roc was first published in 1881 in Horden’s A Grammar of Cree Language under the name “An Indian’s Adventure.”
 Although it was first published in an Anglican alphabetic orthography and provided with an interlinear translation, Horden described it as a story first “written by a native in the syllabic characters…” that was included in the grammar so language learners could get a sense of “the Cree idiom and the arrangement of words in sentences.”
 As a traditional story originally written by a native Moose Cree-speaker in the late 1800s, it is perhaps one of the earliest examples of a genuine Cree language âtayôhkân.
 In this blogpost, the alphabetic orthography has been modernized and provided with its equivalent in syllabics.
 The story was also retranslated into English for the benefit of non-Cree speakers.
 Finally, a few minor adjustments and corrections were made to the text to facilitate its reading.
 This story was published on this blog on June 24, 2015.